nishain-de-silva/JSONPaper/README.md

 ## Dumping Data

 To visually view data at a particular node for `debugging` purposes you can always use `.stringify(attributePath)` as it always gives the value in `string` format unless the attribute was not found which would give `nil`.

+If you find this library useful and got impressed please feel free to like this library so I would know people love this! :heart:

 ## Author and Main Contributor
 @Nishain De Silva